sainigma/sturdy-photo-archive/documentation/backend/userRoutes.md

 1. Backend receives `username` or `e-mail` and `password` as POST
 2. Temporary hash is created with supplied `password`
 3. If the hashes match, new hash is generated to the database and the new hash is supplied to the user as a token

+## Update user

+>api/users

+Updates common info for user, e.g. `name`, `coverphoto`, `phone`, `location`

+## Link users

+>api/users/relations

+## Create dummy

+>api/users/dummy/new

+Placeholder user with no active user.
+Can be promoted to a proper user with forgotten password prompt, if dummy has valid `email`.
+Activation removes owner from user.